Active COVID-19 caseload on northern Sask. reserves more than doubles in 7 days | CBC News

 New data released by the province on Thursday also shows some northern zones of Saskatchewan have recently posted the highest new daily case rates and daily test positivity rates in the province.

-The far north east region, which includes the Peter Ballantyne Cree Nation communities, had a test positivity rate of 14.1 per cent from the Nov.
-11 to Nov.
-17 — meaning 14 per cent of people tested in a day were later confirmed to have the virus.
+The far northeast region, which includes the Peter Ballantyne Cree Nation communities, had a test positivity rate of 14.1 per cent from Nov.
+11 to 17 — meaning 14 per cent of people tested in a day were later confirmed to have the virus.

-That's compared to a test positivity rate during the same period of 8.9 per cent in Saskatoon, the province's largest city.
+That's compared with a test positivity rate during the same period of 8.9 per cent in Saskatoon, the province's largest city.

 What's yours?
 CBC Saskatchewan wants to hear how the COVID-19 pandemic has impacted you.
 Share your story with our online questionnaire.